cheynewallace/css-tool-belt/README.md

 # Configuration #

 The **config.scss** file contains options for configuratin the CSS Tool Belt.
 You can toggle on or off sections of the style sheet you do or do not want.
+Kind of like using the "customize" page on the bootstrap generator page.
 You can also configure some basic options such as the default border radius for the .round classes.

 # Suggestions #